-There is no exact number, but my general philosophy is a gentle cleanser, alcohol-free toner, hydrating serum, and moisturizer (which should include SPF in the mornings).
+There is no exact number of skincare products everyone should use, but my general philosophy is a gentle cleanser, alcohol-free toner, hydrating serum, and moisturizer (which should include SPF in the mornings).
 Something to keep in mind is that our skin is like a sponge and can only absorb so much.
 At a certain point, things just accumulate on the surface of the skin.

-Putting a routine together can be overwhelming, so if you’re not sure what your skin needs, try booking a virtual consultation with a Renée Rouleau esthetician for one-on-one skin coaching!
+Creating a routine can be overwhelming, so if you’re not sure what your skin needs, try booking a virtual consultation with a Renée Rouleau esthetician for one-on-one skin coaching!

 Celebrity Esthetician & Skincare Expert